Anshul619/Golang/ModulesPackages/Readme.md

 | Run go tests                                                         | go test                                                                                                                                         | Runs any tests associated with the current project                                                                                                                                                           |                                                                                                                                                           |

 [Read more](https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs)

-# go.mod vs DockerFile
-- Use `go.mod` to manage Go code (version, dependencies, modules).
-- Use Dockerfile to manage the runtime/build environment (Go version, OS, tools).

-They complement each other but serve very different roles.